Skip to Main Content

 Arts and Social Sciences Overview

-UTP Stage II: Arts and Social Sciences is equivalent to the first year of SFU’s Bachelor of Arts degree.
+International Year One (UTP Stage II): Arts and Social Sciences is equivalent to the first year of SFU’s Bachelor of Arts degree.
 It provides the foundation for further study in many areas such as economics, English, international studies, political science, psychology, linguistics and criminology.
-UTP Stage II will help you choose the area in which you wish to specialize for your Bachelor of Arts.
+International Year One (UTP Stage II) will help you choose the area in which you wish to specialize for your Bachelor of Arts.

 KEY INFORMATION